imp1sh/ansible_managemynetwork/README.md

 ## Variables

-You can definee variables in Ansible on a host or on a group basis.
+You can define variables in Ansible on a host or on a group basis.
 The variable type corresponds to the UCI datatype.
 If it is a list in UCI, it is a list in Ansible.
 Depending on what level you choose the variable names may differ, depending if you choose to define on host or group basis.

 There need to a group named *allhosts*.
 Within its scope you defined several variables.